dedmari/fintech-mlops/README.md

        $kubectl create -f netapp-snaphot-class-config/netapp-volume-snapshot-class.yaml

 ## Install Jenkins with required plugins
 We are using Jenkins for CI/CD.
+Go to folder `jenkins-k8s` to find relevant files for deploying Jenkins.
 To install Jenkins on the same Kubernetes (K8s) cluster as that of Kubeflow, follow the steps mentioned underneath:

  - Create K8s namespace for Jenkins: